this-miguel/react-tag-input-tiny-example/README.md

 ```

-This is the array of countries suggestion that is set in the component state:
+This is the array in the key `suggestions` that is set in the component state:

 ```
 ['Venezuela', 'Francia', 'Alemania', 'Brasil']

 ```

+Everything there is to see is in `index.js` the component provides auto completion using the array `suggestions` mention above.
+And the app will store the selected tag in the key `tags` in the component state.